wn1/View-management-permissions-for-Android/README.md

   overrride fun onActivityCreated() {

     // ...
     accessOfficer.manageView(view) // Set management task for view.
-Only one access officer can manage access to views with all subviews (view.childs)
+Only one access officer can manage access to views with all subviews (children in ViewGroup)

     accessOfficer.beginChange(view) // Begin changes for view